-- a. students on programmes that do not lead to undergraduate qualifications or credits - b. students on a course lasting one year or one full-time equivalent, or less - c. any students who were surveyed in the 2022 NSS (whether or not they responded) and who remain at the same provider - d. any students who we expect, by the end of academic year 2022-23, to have completed one full-time equivalent year or less since they were last surveyed. - 12.
-Students are included in the 2023 survey population if they are expected to complete their course between 1 February 2023 and 31 January 2024 inclusive. - 13.
-It is possible to add students to or remove them from the NSS target list in exceptional circumstances.
-The full criteria are in the NSS 2022 set-up guidance provided by Ipsos. - 14.
-Providers will be able to make requests to add students or remove them from the NSS population once the target list has been finalised by the OfS and the DfE.
-The additions and removals process will start mid-December 2022 and run until 1 March 2023.
-Ipsos will contact all providers when the system is open and ready for requests, by 19 December at the latest. - 15.
+- 15. Providers will be able to make requests to add students or remove them from the NSS population once the target list has been finalised by the OfS and the DfE.
+The additions and removals process will start approximately one week after the OfS receives final student data.
+Providers will be notified ahead of the process opening.
+Requests will not be accepted after 1 March 2024. - 16.
 Requests should be submitted as soon as possible after these dates to ensure they can be processed prior to, or early in, the survey period.
-All requests must be made through the NSS extranet. and should be made in a single file, including the required level of detail.
+All requests must be made through the Ipsos NSS extranet.5 And should be made in a single file, including the required level of detail.
 The OfS and the DfE will review all requests for additions and removals and may request further details from colleges where necessary.
 Submitting requests as early as possible and responding to queries in a timely manner will help expedite the process.
-It may be necessary for the DfE and the OfS to prioritise approvals by survey start week, but we will endeavour to action all requests prior to the survey start date. - 16.
-Except for students on enhanced first degrees, postgraduates are not included in the NSS.
+It may be necessary for the DfE and the OfS to prioritise approvals by survey start week, but we will endeavour to action all requests prior to the chosen survey start date. - 17.
+Except for students on enhanced first degrees, postgraduate students are not included in the NSS.